 A fully-managed VPS hosting suits you the best when you:

-- don’t need access to the root
+- don’t need root access

 - don’t need to handle or manage servers’ daily operations and want someone else to take care of the server operations